xzel23/cabe/README.md

       ...
   }
   ```

-  will be compiled to the equivalent of this (see below for a list of the supported annotations):
+  ... will be compiled to the equivalent of this (see below for a list of the supported annotations):

   ```
   public void foo(Bar bar) {
-      assert ( bar != null, " bar is null" );
+      assert bar != null : " bar is null";
       ...
   }
   ```